exgin/One-Stop-Shop-Skate-Spot/README.md

 ## User Flow

-1. You can find skate parks near you
+1. Users can find skate parks near you
-2. You can browse professional skateboarding teams
+2. Users can browse professional skateboarding teams
-3. If you want to begin skating, there are listed tricks I personally recommeded to get started with.
+3. If a user want to begin skating, there are listed tricks I personally recommeded to get started with.

 ## FAQ
 - How much does it cost for a complete skatebaord?